 You should also not feed your tarantula mice if they are overweight as such a big meal may only exacerbate the problem.
 Rather leave the mouse-treats for later!

 An example of a feeder treat for your T is the one that we mentioned in this article.
-This feeder is perfect if you want to bulk your T or increase his fat intake.
+This feeder is perfect if you want to bulk your T or increase his fat intake, but it is not as heavy as mice.

 What Kind Of Mouse To Feed Your Tarantula